 Given the current pandemic, the Houston Botanic Garden is exactly what our city could use right now — an outdoor space where Houstonians can rediscover nature while staying safe and socially distant.

-The Houston Botanic Garden will be located off of Park Place Boulevard a little east of I-45, across from Park Place Elementary, in what used to be the Glenbrook Golf Course.
+The Houston Botanic Garden is located at 8210 Park Place Blvd. — a little east of I-45, across from Park Place Elementary, in what used to be the Glenbrook Golf Course.